asusevski/build-your-data-science-side-project/README.md

 ![tmp](https://user-images.githubusercontent.com/77211520/214369609-0b1c2e09-f8fe-4582-8fa0-fa79130f7303.png)

 **TL;DR**: Goal was to predict, based on customer purchase history, whether the customer would default on their credit.
-Selected xgboost model which achived _% on test set.
-Some features that were highly predictive are:
+Selected LGBM model which achived 0.491 score on test set with an F1 score of 0.88.

 The project is organized as follows:
 1. Background on problem space